Omission223/payload-validator/README.md

 # Documentation/How to use
 ## Running web service locally

+:warning: These steps assumed you downloaded the zip directly from Github.
+If you cloned the repo using proper git commands then the perent directory `payload-validator-main` is simplified to `payload-validator`, adjust the commands below accordingly.

+:warning: Some of the commands might require elevated permissions.
+If you get errors similar to "permission denied" or "command not found", try adding `sudo` in front of the commands.

 You can, If you wish, run things on your local machine, without using Docker and/or Kubernetes

 For that to work, you will need to install RabbitMQ following instructions found [HERE](https://www.rabbitmq.com/download.html)